Ford returning to Formula 1 after 22 years

 The team will be back in the paddock for the 2026 season following their departure in 2004.

-Ford are also expected to announce a partnership with Red Bull later on Friday, part-funding their engine from 2026.
+Ford are expected to announce their return will be as a partnership with Red Bull later on Friday, part-funding their engine from 2026.

 "Ford is a global brand with an incredible heritage in racing," said F1 boss Stefano Domenicali.